-Eligibility is a finding by the New England Commission of Higher Education that the institution substantially meets the Requirements of Affiliation for Free-Standing Institutions Abroad and may, if it chooses, apply for candidacy for accreditation within the next two years.
+Eligibility is a finding by the New England Commission of Higher Education that the institution substantially meets the Requirements of Affiliation and may, if it chooses, apply for candidacy for accreditation within the next two years.
 Eligibility is a preliminary finding.
-It is not candidacy or accreditation, nor does it assume that a future application will be successful.
 It does not indicate any affiliation with the New England Commission of Higher Education.